A reduction of the separability problem to SPC states in the filter normal form: Abstract

 \section{Abstract}

 It was recently suggested that a solution to the separability problem for states that remain positive under partial transpose composed with realignment (the so-called symmetric with positive coefficients states or simply SPC states) could shed light on entanglement in general.
 Here we show that such a solution would solve the problem completely.
 Given a state in $ \M{M}_k\otimes\M{M}_m$, we build a SPC state in $ \M{M}_{k+m}\otimes\M{M}_{k+m}$ with the same Schmidt number.
 It is known that this type of state can be put in the filter normal form retaining its type.
 A solution to the separability problem in $\M{M}_k\otimes\M{M}_m$ could be obtained by solving the same problem for SPC states in the filter normal form within $\M{M}_{k+m}\otimes\M{M}_{k+m}$.
-This SPC state can be build arbitrarily close to the projection on the symmetric subspace of $ \mathbb{C}^{k+m}\otimes\mathbb{C}^{k+m}$.
+This SPC state can be built arbitrarily close to the orthogonal projection on the symmetric subspace of $ \mathbb{C}^{k+m}\otimes\mathbb{C}^{k+m}$.
 All the information required to understand entanglement in $ \M{M}_s\otimes\M{M}_t$ $(s+t\leq k+m)$ lies inside an arbitrarily small ball around that projection.
+We also show that the Schmidt number of any state $\gamma\in\mathcal{M}_n\otimes\mathcal{M}_n$ which commutes with the flip operator and lies inside a small ball around that projection cannot exceed $\lfloor\frac{n}{2}\rfloor$.